ABOUT pages are hard to write

 If you've ever tried to write your own About page, you'll know how very difficult it can be.

-As a marketer and builder of websites, I know that an About page:
+As a marketer and former builder of websites, I know that an About page:

-I know this stuff because I've been building websites for over two years and a marketer for over 17 years, for big corporates like Sky, Telecom (now Spark) and the National Bank, as well as smaller local businesses.
+I know this stuff because I built websites for four years and have been a marketer for just shy of 20 years, for big corporates like Sky, Telecom (now Spark) and the National Bank, as well as smaller local businesses.

 (And because I've worked for Sky & Telecom, I am also all too well acquainted with how to annoy your customers and send them fleeing to your competitors.
 I've learned as much from monumental stuff-ups as I have from doing things well.)